El inventario de estorbos públicos de Puerto RicoThe public nuisance property inventory of Puerto Rico

 El municipio lleva el caso al tribunal a tu favor

 El municipio presenta el caso de expropiación en el tribunal a tu favor.
-El proceso completo no puede tomar más de un (1) año desde que el dueño responde (o desde que se anota en rebeldía si no responde a tiempo).
-Ojo: si te retiras después de que el caso ya está presentado, respondes por los costos que el municipio haya incurrido.
+El pleito judicial no puede tomar más de un (1) año desde que el dueño responde (o desde que se anota en rebeldía si no responde a tiempo) hasta la resolución en sus méritos.
+Ojo: si te retiras después de que el caso ya está presentado, respondes por todo lo que se imponga, incluyendo la justa compensación, intereses, costas, sanciones y honorarios de abogados.

 Art.
 4.012(e) · 4.012(f) · Regla 58